How to use multiple popups

-For one, they can be a huge boon to your subscriber list — a major impetus to gathering ever-important first-party data.
+For one, they can be a huge boon to growing your email list — a major impetus to gathering ever-important first-party data.

-What many Shopify owners fail to recognize is that popups are much more than a list collection tool.
+What many Shopify owners fail to recognize is that popups can be much more than a tool for building your audience.
 Want to offer free shipping on a special collection?
 Is your regionally focused brand a vendor at an upcoming festival?
-Popups can magnify both.
+Website popups can magnify both, and much more.

 You shouldn’t be afraid to use multiple popups on your website.
 But it’s got to be done judiciously.
 Cross a line and you won’t be in good graces with your visitors.